leonardo-toffalini/viscous/report/equations_of_fluids.typ

 3. Internal source -- How the velocity points towards parts of lesser pressure.
 4. External source -- How the velocity is changed subject to external intervention, like a fan blowing air.

+The intrigued reader may find satisfaction in exploring the derivation of the above equations in @chorin1990mathematical.